justin-aj/tailor-resume-ai/README.md

 ## 🙏 Acknowledgments

+- Flask web framework for the application backend
+- Bootstrap for responsive web design
+- Font Awesome for clean iconography
 - LaTeX resume template based on [Jake Gutierrez's template](https://github.com/sb2nov/resume)
-- Built with Python and native pdflatex compilation
+- Built with Python and modern web technologies
-- Inspired by the need for simple, reliable resume generation
+- Windows service implementation using pywin32

 ## 📞 Support

 If you encounter any issues:

-1. Check that pdflatex is properly installed
+1. Check that the Flask service is running (`python flask_service.py debug`)
-2. Verify your LaTeX syntax is correct
+2. Verify your resume files (`resume.txt`, `data_science_resume.tex`) exist
-3. Review the error messages for specific guidance
+3. Check the service logs (`flask_service.log`) for error details
+4. Ensure you have administrator privileges for service installation
-4. Open an issue on GitHub with error details
+5. Open an issue on GitHub with error details

 ---

 **Built with ❤️ by [Ajin Frank Justin](https://github.com/justin-aj)**
-**September 2025** | **Version 1.0**
+**September 2025** | **Version 2.0** | **Web Application with Windows Service**